 Jumping Into the Note Business: My Own Adventure

-Several years back, I found a print ad at my local coffee shop.
+Several years back, I found a print ad at my local office.
 It advertised help for those looking to cash out real estate notes.
 That little ad nudged me to reach out to a company that buys notes, and I got hooked on the idea.
 Having dabbled in real estate before, I found the note business was a way to help folks get solutions while growing my own investments from a different angle.

 I took a few training courses and started meeting with sellers wanting to cash in notes rather than wait years for all the payments.
 Some folks weren’t sure how they set up the note, while others inherited notes and weren’t prepared for the work.
 My real education came from these conversations—figuring out what motivates people to sell and helping steer them clear of common problems.